onurutku-dev/onurutku-dev/README.md

 - Implemented custom **Python scripts** to filter malicious requests and log suspicious activity
 - Gained hands-on experience in **network security, web threats, and intrusion detection**

-*(Tip: Link this project to its repository once uploaded for maximum visibility.)*

 ---